cameronhedge/L-VE2D-Typewriter/README.md

 `typewriter = Typewriter(10, 20, "This is a typewriter test.", 100, 15)`

+### Delay characters
+Certain 'special' characters will temporarily slow the speed at which the typewriter is writing.
+These are:
+* '**.**'

+  Delays by 2 milliseconds.

 ### Writing to Screen

 The typewriter can then be drawn on the screen using the familiar update and render methods.